Climate Change Adaptation

 What VIMS shoreline publications are available for where I live?

-- Self-Guided Decision Tools: Interactive and static decision trees that lead users through questions about shoreline conditions to help choose the most effective erosion control strategy based on surrounding shoreline conditions. (more information is available in your locality's CCRMP)
+- Self-Guided Decision Tools: Interactive (Shoreline Decision Support Tool) and static decision trees that lead users through questions about shoreline conditions to help choose the most effective erosion control strategy based on surrounding shoreline conditions. (more information is available in your locality's CCRMP)

 Will a living shoreline work on my property to control erosion?